What to Do If You Were Injured by a Distracted Driver

 Notify Your Insurance Company

 Notify your insurance company as soon as you can after the accident to initiate your claim.
-Your accident report will help you determine whether your insurance company covers the incident and whether the coverage is adequate to cover all of the costs associated with the accident.
+Your accident report will assist you in deciding whether the accident is covered by your insurance company and whether the disbursement with which it charges will suffice to cover all your expenses relating to it.

-Inform them of the date, time, and location of the accident in which you were injured.
-Be honest when providing details about the accident.
+Inform them of the date and location of the accident where you were injured.
+Always refrain from lying about the accident.
 Inaccurate information can affect the outcome of your claims.

 Keep a record of your conversation with the insurance company, including the name of the person you spoke with and the directives given to you.
 Be ready to present any police report or medical records when it is requested by the insurance company.
 Notifying your insurer as soon as possible will help you expedite the claim and avoid any future compensability issues.